dthx2710/Dolicon-Blue-Archive/src/pages/student/shiroko.md

 normalText: At regular intervals, she throws a hand grenade that causes (S) damage to enemies within range.
 enhancedText: Increases her critical rate (S).
-subText: When attack her normal attack, there is a low chance that her normal attack's speed will be increased (S) for (M) time.
+subText: During her normal attack, there is a low chance that her normal attack's speed will be increased (S) for (M) time.
 ---